rogithsaravanank/Prepping/Prepping/notes/Coding.md

 ## 14. Gen Digital - [Code](coding/GenDigital.md)

-- 1.Write Logic for ATM machine
+    - 1. Write Logic for ATM machine

         // Input: Enter the amt: 2630

         // Output:
         // 1000 - 2
         // 500 - 1
         // 100 - 1
         // 20 - 1
         // 10 - 1
         // Assume there are infinite number of notes in atm machine

     - 2. String s = “TestABCDE”

         Find max repeating character and min repeating character (both case insensitive).
 If there are same number of repeating characters:
         For max -> pick the first character alphabetically For min -> pick the last character alphabetically

         For this given input T is repeating 2 times, so max is T e, s, A, B, C, D, E are all repeating 1 time, so take s as it is the last in alphabetical order

         And then invert max and min

         Output: seTsABCDE

 ## 15. Avility (full remote) question: